JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 ### Design 6

-I didn't quite like how I was displaying the requirements for a step.
+I didn't like how I was displaying the requirements for a step.

-The fact that those cells ocupyed the same space vertically as the items caused a few problems:
+The fact that those cells occupied the same space vertically as the items caused a few problems:
 * It seems too cluttered and it would be confusing to add headings for the various requirement fields.
-* It was also difficult to get the cells to equally share the width.
-It involved adding a could of pretend column for spacing, where the item rows and requirement rows would merge different columns.
-It would also be confusing to other people trying to edit the table.
+* The way that I using an extra pretend column for alignment made the markup not be a good semantic representation of the content, and it would also be confusing to other people to edit.

-So I decided to move the requirements into a combined list in a large cell to the side.
+I had the idea to move the requirements into a combined list in a large cell to the side.
+This allowed listing many requirements without using a lot of horizontal space over separate columns for each requirement.

 ![](design6.png)